harness/developer-hub/docs/platform/role-based-access-control/provision-users-with-okta-scim.md

 7. For **Authentication Mode**, select **HTTP Header**, and enter your Harness API token in **Bearer**.

-   For instructions on creating Harness API keys and tokens, go to [Add and Manage API Keys](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).
+   For instructions on creating Harness API keys and tokens, go to [Manage API keys](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys).

    ![](./static/provision-users-with-okta-scim-10.png)